wlg1/wlg1.github.io/notion/expms/Experimental Records/_Project Ideas_.md

 If queried and keys act as lookup, then how do they relate to one another?

 if a component actv for 2 very diff types of tokens (eg. names and numbers), what’s the cosine sim between names and numbers? what about along certain feature vecs?

+---

+Neuron search just correlated groups.
+Coarse to fine, like bisection.
+Correlated groups by pca, what neurons link to one another, clusters

+---

+Do vision models recognize eigenfaces?
+To what degree?

+---

+Find ground features of features automated until down to base

+Get associated concepts by model output to abstract property questions

+Patch TDA

+---

+Instead of looking at edges use a graph similarity metric for circuit edges

+Use this metric to train a nn to be like another

+Analogy mapping loss

+Circuit loss

+---

+Features should have relation, distance, that is similar to one another.
+Relation between features, not just decompose activations

+These relations are also features in order for nn to recognize

+Path patching on features

+Non interp features

+Weights and inputs should have relation to one another.
+Should similar weights and similar inputs activate high?

+Instead of incorr logit, have corr token target have big enough diff from second ranked logit.
+Or kl divergence